decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : The total number of signed messages.

 R
-: The set of message indexes that are retained or hidden in a signature proof of knowledge.
+: The number of message indexes that are disclosed (revealed) in a proof-of-knowledge of a signature.

-D
+U
-: The set of message indexes that are disclosed in a signature proof of knowledge.
+: The number of message indexes that are undisclosed in a proof-of-knowledge of a signature.

 msg
 : An input message to be signed by the signature scheme.

 generator
-: A valid point on the selected sub-group of the curve being used that is used to commit a value.
+: A valid point on the selected subgroup of the curve being used that is employed to commit a value.

 H_s
 : A generator for the blinding value in the signature.
 The value of H_s is defined by each ciphersuite and must always be supplied to the operations listing it as a parameter.